adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="grid row"></div>
 	<div class="col-xs-4"></div>

 The clue above is that firstly, all the class names describe the *look* of the content, not what the content *is*.
-Secondly, because there are many aspects to *look* there are many class names per element.
+Secondly, because of the choice to architect code like this, there are no many class names per element, causing HTML bloat.

-If you're going to write non semantic HTML like this why not just go full hog and use the style attribute:
+If you're going to write non semantic HTML like this, you may as well use the style attribute instead:

 	<div style="color: red; float: left; width: 25%;"></div>